joshuarrr/wordfinder/docs/deployment.md

 ## 1. Web Deployment (Vercel)

+**Important**: Vercel doesn't have Flutter SDK installed.
+You must build Flutter web locally first, then deploy the static files.

 ### Option A: Using Vercel CLI (Recommended)

 1. **Install Vercel CLI** (if not already installed):